 The calendar year deductible is the amount of covered medical expense a participant must pay each year before the Plan begins to pay its share of covered expenses.
 Once the calendar year deductible is met, the Plan pays a percentage of the allowable charge for covered medical expenses.

-The initial \$1,000 of covered medical expenses will apply to both the in-network and out-of-network deductible.
-After the initial \$1,000 has been applied, only services rendered by a nonparticipating provider will be applied to the additional \$1,000 out-of-network deductible.
+The initial \$1,300 of covered medical expenses will apply to both the network and out-of-network deductible.
+After the initial \$1,300 has been applied, only services rendered by an out-of-network provider will be applied to the additional \$1,000 out-of-network deductible.